quadriabiru/resume/README.md

 ## Acknowledgment

-This portfolio is built upon the contributions of [Rishav Chanda](https://github.com/rishavchanda/Portfolio-Youtube), whose original work has provided the foundation for this project.
+This template is based on the contributions of [Rishav Chanda](https://github.com/rishavchanda/Portfolio-Youtube), whose original work has provided the foundation for this project.
 Their efforts have been instrumental in creating a space to showcase my abilities and experiences.